AuthorizeNet/accept-sdk-android/README.md

                  .show();
 }
 ```

-##Sample Application
+"onErrorReceived" method will be called in three senarios,
+ 1. Validation of information is failed.
+ 2. Network related errors.
+ 3. API error response.
+ "ErrorTransactionResponse" may contain one or more error messages.

+🎉**Congratulations, you're using Accept SDK on Android!** 👏

+## Running the Demo App
  We have a sample application which demonstrates the SDK usage:
    https://github.com/AuthorizeNet/accept-sample-android